 Type B3 thymoma.
 Type B3 thymoma is also known as epithelial thymoma, atypical thymoma, squamoid thymoma, and well-differentiated thymic carcinoma.
 This type of thymoma has few lymphocytes, and the thymus cells look abnormal.
 The 20-year relative survival rate is approximately 40%.

-Thymic carcinoma.
-Thymic carcinoma, previously called type C thymoma, is more aggressive.
-Thymic carcinoma cells do not look like normal thymus cells, but like cancers in other organs of the body.
+Thymic carcinoma (Type C thymoma).
+Thymic carcinoma is more aggressive.
+Thymic carcinoma cells do not look like normal thymus cells but like cancers that start in other parts of the body.
 This type of tumor is often advanced when diagnosed.
 It is sometimes classified into two categories: low grade, which has a better chance of recovery, and high grade, which is more likely to grow and spread quickly.
 Low-grade thymic carcinoma includes basaloid, mucoepidermoid, and well-differentiated squamous cell types.
 High-grade thymic carcinoma includes anaplastic/undifferentiated, clear cell, poorly differentiated squamous cell, sarcomatoid, and small cell/neuroendocrine types.
 The five-year relative survival rate of people with thymic carcinoma is 35%.
 The 10-year relative survival rate of people with thymic carcinoma is 28%.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of cases of this type of cancer in the United States, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with thymoma.

 Information about the cancer’s stage will help the doctor recommend a treatment plan for you.
 Choose “Next” (below, right) to continue reading about treatment options for this type of cancer.
 Or, use the colored boxes located on the right side of your screen to visit any section.